 The Princeton Water and Wastewater Fund is accounted for as a proprietary fund.
 It is used to account for operations (a) which are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the governing body has decided that periodic determination of revenues earned, expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.
-Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued on or before November 30, 1989 are applied, unless those pronouncements conflict with or contradict GASB pronouncements, in which case, GASB prevails.
 All proprietary funds are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and liabilities associated with the operation of these funds are included on the balance sheet.
-Fund equity (i.e., net total assets) is segregated into invested in capital assets, restricted net assets, and unrestricted net assets components.
-Proprietary fundtype operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net total assets.
-Proprietary funds distinguish operating revenues and expenses from non-operating items.
+Fund equity (i.e., net total position) is segregated into invested in capital assets, restricted net position, and unrestricted net position components.
+Proprietary fund-type operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net total position.
+Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services in connection with a proprietary fund's principal ongoing operations.
 Operating expenses for the proprietary fund include the cost of personnel and contractual services, supplies and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.
 When the utility incurs an expense for which both restricted and unrestricted resources may be used, it is the utility's policy to use restricted resources first, then unrestricted resources.
 Revenues are recognized when earned and expenses are recognized when incurred.
 Unbilled utility service recorded at year-end and are included in accounts receivable.
-Unbilled accounts receivable totaled \$288,578 at June 30, 2012.
+Unbilled accounts receivable totaled \$262,675 at June 30, 2013.